tsgates/arch-wiki-markdown/wiki/PXE.md

 Installation
 ------------

-For this portion you'll need to figure out how to tell the client to attempt a PXE boot; in the corner of the screen along with the normal post messages, usually there will be some hint on which key to press to try PXE booting first.
+For this portion you will need to figure out how to tell the client to attempt a PXE boot; in the corner of the screen along with the normal post messages, usually there will be some hint on which key to press to try PXE booting first.
 On an IBM x3650 F12 brings up a boot menu, the